kevintpeng/Learn-Something-Every-Day/Web-Dev-Rails/Testing.md

 # Testing
 Rails testing has serveral options: MiniTest, RSpec, Test::Unit, Cucumber.
 Test Frameworks make it easier to write and maintain tests.
+[Rake](Rake.md) provides `rake test` and other variations for automated testing.

 ### MiniTest
-Testing Framework.
+Testing Framework in Ruby's vast Standard Library.
 Faster than RSpec by running tests in parallel.
 Written more like Ruby code.

 Used for unit testing in rails.
 ActiveRecord::TestCase inherits MiniTest::Test.
 Automatically generated in Rails for each model.
 ```ruby